Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ## Singularity

-[Singularity](http://singularity.lbl.gov/) is a relatively new container software originally developed by Greg Kurtzer while at Lawrence Berkley National labs.
+[Singularity](http://singularity.lbl.gov/) is a relatively new container software invented by Greg Kurtzer while at Lawrence Berkley National labs and now developed by his company [Sylabs](sylabs.io).
 It was developed with security, scientific software, and HPC systems in mind.

 **philosophy**